Imprints of quantum gravity effects on gravitational waves: a comparative study using extreme mass-ratio inspirals: Conclusions and discussions

 We emphasize that the present analysis relies on the Peters-Mathews quadrupole approximation, and therefore the resulting constraints on $\zeta$ should be regarded as order of magnitude estimates.
 More reliable bounds or theoretical predictions, such as those incorporating complete higher PN theory or high precision numerical waveform methods, are left for future work.

 \acknowledgments

 R.T.
-Chen is especially grateful to Yunlong Liu for valuable discussions.
+Chen is grateful to Yunlong Liu and Prof. Andrea Maselli for their valuable discussions and clarification of related questions.
 This work is supported by National Key R$\&$D Program of China (No. 2023YFC2206703), the Natural Science Foundation of China under Grant Nos.
 12375055, 12505078 and 12505085, the Jiangsu Postgraduate Research and Practice Innovation Program under Grant No. KYCX25$_{-}$3925, the China Postdoctoral Science Foundation (No. 2025T180931), and the Jiangsu Funding Program for Excellent Postdoctoral Talent (No. 2025ZB705).

-\section{Eccentricity-Dependent Dephasing in LQG-BH II}
+\section{Eccentricity-dependent dephasing in LQG-BH II}

-In section \ref{evolution}, we have investigated the relative dephasing in LQG-BH spacetimes during the inspiral evolution within EMRI.
+In subsection \ref{evolution}, we have investigated the relative dephasing in LQG-BH spacetimes during the inspiral evolution within EMRI.
 From the results of LQG-BH II, we find an interesting behavior of the waveform phase when varying the initial eccentricity while keeping the parameter $\zeta=1/100$ fixed.

-Here, we further demonstrate this dephasing behavior for a range of initial eccentricities.
+To illustrate this, we show in Fig. \ref{fig_dPhi2_multie0} the dephasing $\Delta\Phi$ for a range of initial eccentricities.
 It is evident that for small eccentricities, quantum gravity corrections lead to a phase advance relative to the Schwarzschild waveform during the orbital evolution.
 As the eccentricity increases, this trend reverses, and the phase shift becomes a delay that grows with larger $e_{0}$.
 The transition is particularly evident for approximately $e_{0}=0.08$ and above.
 As discussed in Refs. \cite{Bonga:2019ycj, Barsanti:2022vvl}, the phase difference $\Delta \Phi \gtrsim 0.1$ radian is considered resolvable for a GW signal with $\mathrm{SNR}\approx 30$, which implies that such characteristics may serve as distinctive signatures in waveform templates for GW observations sensitive to quantum gravity effects for larger $\zeta$ in BH-II.